Online Quote Call Now

 What are the advantages of using kerosene?

-• It’s safe – with a low risk of carbon monoxide poisoning and a clean burn, kerosene is one of the safest fuels available.
+• It’s safe – With a low risk of carbon monoxide poisoning and a clean burn, kerosene is one of the safest fuels available.

-• It’s cheaper than gas – it’s economical to produce and has incredibly cheap prices, making it one of the most cost-effective ways to heat your home.
+• It’s cheaper than gas – It’s economical to produce and has incredibly cheap prices, making it one of the most cost-effective ways to heat your home.

-• It’s environmentally friendly – it produces fewer fumes in its paraffin form compared to coal and wood.
+• It’s environmentally friendly – It produces fewer fumes in its paraffin form compared to coal and wood.
 However, it can emit some poisonous gases so it’s important to handle and store it correctly to avoid inhalation.

-• It has a long shelf life – it’s non-corrosive so as long as it’s stored in a suitable tank that is kept under dry and controlled conditions.
+• It has a long shelf life – It’s non-corrosive so as long as it’s stored in a suitable tank that is kept under dry and controlled conditions.

 What is kerosene used for?